 Early publications also advise on uses of honey, for example as a beauty product.
 The ladies companion: or, modern secrets and curiosities, never before made publick. : Containing, I. The art of painting, preserving and beautifying the face ….
 II.
 The art of preserving, beautifying, and painting the hair … III.
 The art of preserving and beautifying the teeth … IV.
 The art of beautifying the hands … V. The art of sweetning the breath … A book fitting all sorts of men and women whatsoever.
 The same never being reduc’d into an art by itself.
 The whole humbly dedicated to the faires, was published by Anne Baldwin in 1704.

 Many recipes in this volume use honey.
 The section on hair urges the reader to use the distilled water of honey as ‘an excellent beautifier of the hair making them fair and weel coloured.’
 Using this might be a pleasant experience, unlike the unspeakable recipe for thickening hair and alleviating baldness:

 ‘Take ashes of Bees half an dram, Mouse and Rats-dung, of each two drams; Honey, Oil of Rhodium, of each 6 drams ; mix and make an Ointment.’

-A drink might be the only way to recover from that.
+A drink might be the only way to recover from the rats’ dung ointment!
 There was very early understanding of the connection between bees as medieval abbeys kept bees for honey to make mead and other wines.
 Worlidge’s Vinetum Britannicum or, A Treatise of Cider (1678 ) sets out how to make and improve cider and other fruit-based liquors and includes an additional final section on keeping bees to pollinate fruit trees as well as produce the honey required for making liquors.
 The section ends with ‘A receipt to make pure Mead that shall taste like Wine.’